kujukuju/ContiguousJsonJai/README.md

 ## Contiguous Json

-This library reads through the json string only in the forward direction and fills in your struct type.
+This library reads through the json string only in the forward direction and fills in your struct type allocating only in contiguous memory.

 Supports:
   * structs